Successful Summer Toilet Training

 - Toilet training can mean a lot more washing for you.
 Summer is much more practical for an upcoming increase in washing.
 You have less layers of clothes to wash and they dry fast, hygienically and much more cheaply outside in the sunshine.
 And hanging things on the line is much more more environmentally friendly, too.

-- Your toddler has control of their bladder and bowel - this happens when toddlers are around 2 years old.
+- Your toddler has control of their bladder and bowel for 2 hours or more - this happens when toddlers are around 2 years old.

 - They use and understand words for wee and poo.